Mortgage Refinancing

 3. Understand the current value of your home and current mortgage debt to get a rough idea of how much you can borrow with a new mortgage.

-4. Research refinancing interest rates to understand what your new monthly mortgage costs will be.
+4. Research the refinancing interest rate to understand what your new monthly mortgage costs will be.
 Shop around, as different lenders may have quite different rates and loan terms.

 5. Choose a lender and complete an application form.
 This is often a very easy step, as most lenders will walk you through your application.
 You will need some financial and personal documentation on hand to support your application (as you did when taking out your original mortgage).